 Note: This plan is only available for day students.

-Students who wish to waive out of it must complete a waiver form prior to August 22nd, 2014 with Student Financial Services.
+Students who wish to waive out of it, must complete a waiver form prior to August 21, 2015 with the Student Financial Services Office.

 If you have any questions, contact A.W.G.
 Dewar directly at 617-774-1555.